mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 #### Digitalization of information

-// 멀티미디어가 컴퓨터에서 처리되기 위해서는 정보가 디지털화되어야 함
-- Information must be digitized in order for Multimedia to be processed on a computer
+- In order for multimedia to be processed on computers, the information must be digitized

-// 디지털화 (digitization)
-// - 이미지나 사운드 등의 아날로그 신호를 컴퓨터의 입력으로 사용하기 위해 디지털 형태로 변환하는 것
-- digitization
+- Digitization
-  - converting analog signals, such as images and sounds, into digital forms for use as input to computers
+  - Converting analog signals such as images or sounds into digital form for use as input to a computer

-// 디지털화의 장점
-// - 아날로그 데이터로 존재할 때 보다 데이터의 가공과 편집이 용이
-// - 데이터의 전송이나 출력에 의한 데이터의 품질 저하를 방지
-// - 디지털 데이터로 존재하기 때문에 랜덤 액세스가 가능하여 원하는 데이터의 검색이 용이
-- Benefits of Digitalization
+- Advantages of digitalization
-  - Easier to process and edit data than exists as analog data
+  - Easier to process and edit data than when it exists as analog data
-  - Avoid data quality degradation due to data transfer or output
+  - Prevent data quality deterioration due to data transmission or output
-  - Because it exists as digital data, random access is possible, and search for the desired data is easy
+  - Because it exists as digital data, random access is possible, making it easy to search for desired data

 #### Integration of information
-// 정보의 통합

-// 여러 종류의 미디어 매체들이 통합되어 동적인 정보를 전달할 수 있는 특성
-// - 과거에는 텍스트, 이미지, 소리, 동영상이 각각의 전용장치에서만 이용 가능
-// - 최근에는 멀티미디어 데이터 정보처리기술로 인해 하나의 소프트웨어나 장치를 통해 다양한 형태의 정보를 동시에 저장하고 조작할 수 있음
-// - 따라서 그래픽, 오디오, 비디오, 텍스트 등의 멀티미디어 데이터를 광범위하게 통합하여 사용자에게 훨씬 더 효과적인 정보 전달 가능
-- Characteristics of integrating different types of media media to deliver dynamic information
+- The ability to deliver dynamic information by integrating various types of media
-  - Text, images, sounds, and videos were previously only available on each dedicated device
+  - In the past, text, images, sounds, and videos were only available on each dedicated device
-  - Recently, Multimedia data information processing technology allows you to store and manipulate various types of information simultaneously through one software or device
+  - Recently, thanks to multimedia data information processing technology, various types of information can be stored and manipulated simultaneously through a single software or device
-  - This enables the broad integration of Multimedia data, such as graphics, audio, video, and text, to deliver much more effective information to users
+  - Therefore, it is possible to deliver information to users much more effectively by integrating a wide range of multimedia data such as graphics, audio, video, and text

 #### Interaction of information
-// 정보의 상호작용

-// 개별 사용자의 요구에 맞게 사용자가 원하는 형태로 데이터를 만들어주는 특성
-// - 주문형 비디오 : VOD (Video On Demand)
-// - 주문형 음악 : MOD (Music On Demand)
-// - 주문형 게임 : GOD (Game On Demand)
-// - 주문형 뉴스 : NOD (News On Demand)
-// - 인터넷 프로토콜 텔레비전 : IPTV (Internet Protocal Television)
-// -- 주문형 비디오나 기존 웹에서 이루어지던 정보검색과 쇼핑, VoIP (Voice over Internet Protocal) 등과 같은 인터넷 서비스를 부가적으로 제공
-- Characteristics of creating data in the form that users want to meet the needs of individual users
+- Characteristics that create data in the form desired by the user to suit the needs of individual users
-  - VOD (Video On Demand)
+  - Video On Demand (VOD)
-  - MOD (Music On Demand)
+  - Music On Demand (MOD)
-  - GOD (Game On Demand)
+  - Game On Demand (GOD)
-  - NOD (News On Demand)
+  - News On Demand (NOD)
-  - IPTV (Internet Protocal Television)
+  - Internet Protocal Television (IPTV)
-    - Additional Internet services such as video on demand or information retrieval, shopping, VoIP, etc. from the existing web
+    - It additionally provides Internet services such as information search, shopping, VoIP (Voice over Internet Protocol) that were previously available on the web, or on-demand video services

 #### Sharing of information
-// 정보의 공유

-// 멀티미디어 정보가 인터넷상에서 많은 사용자에 의하여 공유
-// - 검색사이트와 포털
-// -- 방대한 자료를 한데 모아서 하나의 묶으로 제공함으로써 많은 사용자들이 모이고, 정보를 공유
-// - 월드 와이드 웹 (www : World Wide Web, 줄여서 Web) 의 발전
-// -- 정보의 공유에 대한 개념이 더욱 확산됨
 - Multimedia information is shared by many users on the Internet
   - Search sites and portals
-    - Gather and share information by bringing together vast amounts of data and providing them in a single bundle
+    - By gathering a vast amount of data and providing it in one bundle, many users can gather and share information
-  - Advances in the World Wide Web (www : World Wide Web, Web for short)
+  - Development of the World Wide Web (WWW : Web for short)
-    - The concept of sharing information spreads further
+    - The concept of information sharing is becoming more widespread

-// 팀 버너스 리 (Tim Berners-Lee)
-// - 오늘날의 웹을 웹 2.0으로 정의
-// - 웹 2.0 : 데이터의 소유자나 독점자 없이 누구나 손쉽게 데이터를 생성하고 인터넷에서 공유할 수 있도록 한, 사용자 참여 중심의 인터넷 환경
 - Tim Berners-Lee
-  - Define today's Web as Web 2.0
+  - Defining today's web as Web 2.0
-  - Web 2.0 : User engagement-driven Internet environment that makes it easy for anyone to create and share data on the Internet without the owner or monopoly of the data
+  - Web 2.0 : It is a user-centered Internet environment that allows anyone to easily create data and share it on the Internet without the owner or monopolist of the data.

 <br />
-### Multimedia Ccontent
+### Multimedia content
-// 멀티미디어 콘텐츠

-#### Define Multimedia Content
-// 멀티미디어 콘텐츠의 정의

-// 텍스트, 사운드, 이미지 등의 멀티미디어 데이터를 디지털화 하여 생상되고 처리된 각종 정보, 또는 그 내용물
+#### Definition of multimedia content

-- Various information generated and processed by digitizing Multimedia data such as text, sound, and image, or its contents
+- Various information or contents produced and processed by digitizing multimedia data such as text, sound, and images

-// 예시
-// - 인터넷에서 제공되는 각종 프로그램이나 정보 내용물
-// - 비디오테이프나 CD에 담긴 영화나 음악
-// - 전자출판 등의 출판물
-// - 영화나 광고와 같은 영상
-// - 각종 게임과 온라인 또는 네트워크 형태로 제공되는 멀티미디어 서비스 등
 - Example
-  - The contents of various programs or information provided on the Internet
+  - Various programs or information provided on the Internet
-  - A movie or music on a videotape or CD
+  - Movies or music on video tapes or CDs
-  - Publications such as electronic publications
+  - Publications such as electronic publishing
-  - A video such as a movie or commercial
+  - Videos such as movies or advertisements
-  - Various games and Multimedia services provided online or on the network, etc.
+  - Various games and multimedia services provided online or through networks, etc.

-#### Features of Multimedia Content
+#### Characteristics of multimedia content
-// 멀티미디어 콘텐츠의 특징

-// 디지털 데이터
-// - 기존의 콘텐츠가 아날로그 위주인데 반해 멀티미디어 콘텐츠는 디지털 데이터로 구성
-// 정보의 상호 작용
-// - 사용자와 정보 제공자가 양방향으로 정보를 주고 받는, 즉 생산소비자 (프로슈머 : prosumer) 의 경향을 보임
-// 시공간 제약의 완화
-// - 인터넷의 발달로 인해 시간과 공간의 제약이 완화되어 정보의 확장이 가능
-// 정보에 대한 비선형적인 접근
-// - 책을 읽는 것처럼 순차적으로 정보를 받아들이는 것이 아니라 개개인의 능력에 따라 정보의 습득이 비선형적으로 되어 정보 습득경로가 다양해짐
 - Digital data
-  - While traditional content is focused on analog, Multimedia content consists of digital data
+  - While existing content is mainly analog, multimedia content consists of digital data
 - Interaction of information
-  - Users and information providers exchange information in both directions, that is, they tend to be production consumers (prosumer)
+  - Users and information providers exchange information in two directions, that is, they tend to be prosumers
-- Relaxation of space-time constraints
+- Relaxation of space and time constraints
-  - Internet development eases time and space constraints to expand information
+  - Due to the development of the Internet, restrictions on time and space have been eased, allowing for the expansion of information
-- A nonlinear approach to information
+- Non-linear access to information
-  - Rather than accepting information sequentially like reading a book, information acquisition becomes nonlinear according to individual abilities, and the information acquisition path is diversified
+  - Rather than receiving information sequentially like reading a book, the acquisition of information becomes non-linear depending on each individual's ability, so the path to acquiring information becomes diverse

-#### Types of Multimedia Content
+#### Types of multimedia Content
-// 멀티미디어 콘텐츠의 종류

-// 정보제공이나 교육, 홍보, 엔터테인먼트 등을 위한 콘텐츠
-// 문화와 정보기술의 만남인 문화 콘텐츠
-// 사용자와의 상호작용을 도모하는 콘텐츠 등
 - Content for information provision, education, promotion, entertainment, etc.
 - Cultural content, the meeting of culture and information technology
 - Content that promotes interaction with users, etc.

-// 내용 구성으로 본 콘텐츠
-// - 정보제공 콘텐츠, 교육 콘텐츠, 홍보 콘텐츠, 엔터테인먼트 콘텐츠 등
-- Content viewed as content configuration
+- Content viewed through content structure
-  - Information-provided content, educational content, promotional content, entertainment content, etc.
+  - Informational content, educational content, promotional content, entertainment content, etc.

-// 문화 콘텐츠
-// - 예술, 디자인, 인문사회학 등의 문화적 요소를 창의성과 기술을 바탕으로 디지털화한 콘텐츠
 - Cultural content
-  - Content that digitizes cultural elements such as art, design, and humanities and sociology based on creativity and technology
+  - Content that digitizes cultural elements such as art, design, humanities and social sciences based on creativity and technology

-// 상호작용을 위한 콘텐츠
-// - 사용자와의 상호작용이 가능한 콘텐츠는 사용자의 흥미를 유발시키고 참여를 유도하는 효과를 얻을 수 있음
-- Content for Interaction
+- Content for interaction
-  - Content that can interact with the user can generate user interest and engagement effects
+  - Content that allows interaction with users can have the effect of arousing user interest and encouraging participation

-#### Create Multimedia Content
+#### Multimedia content production
-// 멀티미디어 콘텐츠 제작

-// 영화나 게임을 제작하는 것과 매우 유사
-// 멀티미디어 콘텐츠를 성공적으로 제작하기 위해서는
-// - 전문가들로 이루어진 개발 인력이 필요
-// - 제작 목적에 맞춰진 완벽한 제작과정이 필요
 - Very similar to making a movie or game
-- In order to produce Multimedia content successfully
+- In order to successfully produce multimedia content
-  - Need a development staff of experts
+  - Development staff made up of experts
-  - Need a complete production process tailored to the purpose of production
+  - A perfect production process tailored to the production purpose is required

-// 제작팀의 구성원
-// - 프로젝트 매니저 : 전반적인 관리 및 수행
-// - 프로젝트 디자이너 : 프로젝트의 기술적인 면을 수행
-// - 콘텐츠 전문가 : 스토리보드부터 콘텐츠 제작까지 수행
-// - 프로그래머 : 준비된 콘텐츠를 S/W등을 이용하여 제품으로 완성
-// - 카피라이터 : 프로젝트에 들어갈 텍스트를 준비
-// - 그래픽 디자이너 : 제품의 시각적인 효과를 위해 준비
-- A member of the production team
+- Production team members
-  - Project Manager : Overall management and performance
+  - Project manager : Overall management and execution
-  - Project designer : To carry out the technical aspects of the project
+  - Project designer : Performs technical aspects of the project
-  - Content expert : From storyboard to content creation
+  - Content expert : Performs everything from storyboard to content creation
-  - Programmers : Complete prepared content into products using S/W
+  - Programmer : Completes prepared contents into products using S/W, etc.
-  - Copywriter : Prepare the text for the project
+  - Copywriter : Prepare text for the project
-  - Graphic designer : Prepare the visual effects of the product
+  - Graphic designer : Prepare graphics for visual effects of the product

-// 제작 과정
-// 1. 설계 단계
-// 2. 요구사항 및 구조 디자인 단계
-// 3. 스토리보드 단계
-// 4. 콘텐츠 제작 단계
-// 5. 저작 단계
-// 6. 평가 단계
-// 7. 배포 단계
-// 8. 유지 보수 단계
-- The production process
+- Production process
-  1. design step
+  ① Design stage
-  2. Requirements and structural design step
+  ② Requirements and structural design stage
-  3. Storyboard step
+  ③ Storyboard stage
-  4. Content Production step
+  ④ Content production stage
-  5. Authoring step
+  ⑤ Authoring stage
-  6. Evaluation step
+  ⑥ Evaluation stage
-  7. Deployment step
+  ⑦ Distribution stage
-  8. Maintenance step
+  ⑧ Maintenance phase

 <br />
-<cite>출처 : 한국방송통신대학교 컴퓨터과학과</cite>
+<cite>Source : Department of Computer Science, Korea National Open University</cite>